vatlab/vat-docs/content/Documentation/Pipelines/Other pipelines/anno_utils.md

 The pipeline `annFileFromVcf` is designed to help you generate an annotation database from an input VCF file (but it also accepts a URL for an online vcf file) by extracting field information from the vcf file and creates an `.ann` file.

-(:toggleexample Create an .ann file from the vcf file from the dbSNP vcf file :) The input of this pipeline is the database DB file, which is usually under `~/.variant_tools/annoDB`.
+<details><summary> Create an .ann file from the vcf file from the dbSNP vcf file </summary> The input of this pipeline is the database DB file, which is usually under `~/.variant_tools/annoDB`.
 The output should be name of a directory that holds the created project.